jackmaden/philosophybreak/_articles/free-will-illusion-sam-harris.md

 <span class="big-letter">I</span>f all of our choices are pre-determined, the idea that we are morally responsible for our actions takes a serious hit.
 As Harris says:

-<h4 class="blockquote fade-right">"The men and women on death row have some combination of bad genes, bad parents, bad environments, and bad ideas (and the innocent, of course, have supremely bad luck).
-Which of these quantities, exactly, were they responsible for?"</h4>
+<blockquote class="fade-right">"The men and women on death row have some combination of bad genes, bad parents, bad environments, and bad ideas (and the innocent, of course, have supremely bad luck).
+Which of these quantities, exactly, were they responsible for?"</blockquote>

 If we recognise that even the most 'evil' or dangerous people in existence are, at root, unlucky to be who they are, "the logic of hating (as opposed to fearing) them begins to unravel."